isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1655.md

 ---
-title: 'Portable Automatic Gas Cutting Machine'
+title: 'Combi Oven'
 permalink: /productivity-solutions-grant/solutionrepo/solution1655
 ---

-## Portable Automatic Gas Cutting Machine
+## Combi Oven

 ## Overview

 **Description**

-Automatic crawling and portable cutting maching using gas/oxy-fuel for straight line cutting of steel plates in workshop or shipyard.
-As the equipment can be easily attached onto steel plates and be fitted with more than 1 nozzle, only 1 headcount is required to operate and manage the cutting operations.
-Efficient and accurate straight-line cutting by this equipment reduce time needed for preparation and touch-up work.
+Combi oven can be programmed for convection, steam and combination cooking.
+Multi-functional cooking methods has a small footprint and can be used by F&B companies to cook and re-heat wide variety of food.

+Reduce kitchen workload as food can be cooked quickly with pre-set temperature, moisture and cooking time.
+Monitor browning and degree of doneness, reducing the need for repeated turning of pan-fried dishes.

-Cost of equipment capped at $6,250 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)